Metallica’s Kirk Hammett Looks Back At Three-Plus-Decades Of Shredding

 Metallica’s Kirk Hammett could be seen as the quiet member of the group.
 Hammet is George Harrison, taking a backseat to James Hetfield’s Lennon and Lars Ulrich’s McCartney.
-Kirk has always been viewed as the voice of reason, as the level headed member when Metallica’s two primary egos have gotten a bit too heated.
+Kirk has always been viewed as the voice of reason, as the level-headed member when Metallica’s two primary egos have gotten a bit too heated.

 After going on 35 plus years of making metal, Metallica’s website just featured an interview done a few months ago with the guitar legend, where Hammett recalled where he’s come from and where the band that he’s helped to shape is headed.